 In 20x1, DONG Energy entered into a hedging contract which expires in 20x5 with a positive market value of 80.

-The development in market value for the individual years is shown in column 2.
+The development in market value for the individual years is shown

 Column 3 shows that the hedging contract is recognised in the business performance income statement in 20x5, at the same time as the hedged exposure.
 However, the development in market value is recognised on an ongoing basis in the IFRS income statement, see column 4.
 Upon the expiry of the contract in 20x5, the total effect on results over the period is the same under the IFRS and the business performance principles.
 Only the timing differs.
+The business performance principle ensures simultaneity of recognition